Our Consortium Introduced series continues in Turkey with our partners from Hacettepe University

 - The European Science Education Research Association (ESERA) Conference 2009, which was attended by over a thousand researchers and is widely regarded as the largest and most successful ESERA to date (www.esera.org).

 - The 14th Public Communication of Science and Technology (PCST) Conference, which was held in Istanbul on April 26-28 2016 (www.pcst.co/conferences) with more than 400 participants.

-Hacettepe University STEM & Maker Lab and Hacettepe Science Center have experience in widespread dissemination of EU projects’ resources through PD courses, STEM Festivals and press.
+Hacettepe University STEM & Maker Lab has experience in widespread dissemination of EU projects’ resources through PD courses, STEM Festivals and press.
 STEM News Aggregator, which aggregates science, technology, health, education and business news content from a variety of sources (e.g. online newspapers and popular magazines) and feeds them to its users.

 The face of HU in the ICSE Consortium

 Gultekin Cakmakci is a Professor of Science Education at Hacettepe University and has been teaching courses on STEM education and public engagement with STEM since 2006.
-He is the director of Hacettepe STEM & Maker Lab and also director of Hacettepe Science Center.
-Gultekin believes that formal, informal and non-formal education should engineer the future of a society by empowering its imagination, creativity and innovation.
-That is what the Hacettepe team aims to achieve within its activities.
+He is the director of Hacettepe STEM & Maker Lab.
+Gultekin believes that “formal, informal and non-formal education should engineer the future of a society by empowering its imagination, creativity and innovation“.
+That is what the Hacettepe’s multidisciplinary team aims to achieve within its activities.